 For many, Blackroll is synonymous with fascia and massage rolls in general.
 This shows how important this brand is on the market.
-They are available in different sizes, hardnesses and variants.
+They are available in different sizes, hardnesses, and variants.
 The most common of all fascia rolls is the Blackroll Standard.
-With a length of 30 centimetres and a diameter of 15 centimetres, it is as big as most other rollers and is therefore suitable for treating all body parts – from the calf muscles to the back.
+With a length of 30 centimeters and a diameter of 15 centimeters, it is as big as most other rollers and is therefore suitable for treating all body parts – from the calf muscles to the back.

 The Blackroll Standard comes with a smooth surface.
 This makes it easy to roll because the body doesn’t have to rest on a specific roll area.
 The roll is firm but not too hard so that sensitive parts such as the shins can be rolled effectively.
 Blackroll therefore explicitly recommends the traditional role as ideal for beginners.
 Our testers saw it very similarly – those who already have experience with fascia training should reach for the more complex Blackroll Pro right away.

 The Blackroll Pro is a variant of the Blackroll specially developed for more experienced and ambitious best massage tools for athletes or professionals.
 Due to the greater density, which is around 50 percent higher than the Blackroll Standard, the treatment effect should be intensified.

 In this way, the role should relieve deeper tensions or, for example, provide more effective fascia training for heavier best massage tools for athletes.

 At first glance, the Blackroll Pro cannot be distinguished from the average Blackroll Standard.
 Only when you put it on top does it become clear that it is much more complicated.